Recursion, Debugging, and Final Code Reading

 countdown(0)0'go'

-A debugging question may show code with several possible-looking problems.
-Python stops at the first unhandled exception on the executed path.
-Later errors do not matter if execution never reaches them.
+A debugging item may show code with several plausible problems.
+Python stops at the first unhandled exception on the path actually executed; later potential errors are irrelevant if execution never reaches them.

 def pick(data, key):